NemesisGuy/voxnemesis-supertonic-extension/README.md

 ## Troubleshooting
 - Overlay stuck on first run: ensure network for the first model download; the popup watchdog hides overlay once `modelsReady` is true.
 - Context menu missing: reload the extension; MV3 service worker recreates the menu on install/startup/wake.
-- WebGPU unavailable: the engine will automatically fall back to WASM; performance is lower but functional.
+- WebGPU unavailable (any vendor: Intel/AMD/NVIDIA/Apple): the engine falls back to WASM/CPU automatically; performance is lower but functional.
 - Slow machines: thread count is capped to 1–4 based on `hardwareConcurrency`.
-On single-core systems it stays at 1.
+On single-core systems it stays at 1; multi-core caps at 4 even if higher.

 ## Development
 - Requirements: Node 18+ and git (for optional asset fetch).
 Install deps with `npm install`.